hardik23singhal/Health-Messenger-Application-ReactJS/README.md

 ![Chat Application](https://i.ibb.co/hsvcw4V/image.png)

 ## Introduction
-This is a code repository for the corresponding video tutorial.
+ This is the repository having both Client as well as Server application.

+Server is hosted on Heroku.
+Client Code is hosted on Netlify.